faridji/PSL-Player-Recommender/README.md

 # PSL-Player-Recommender
 ## Abstract
 This is an implemenation of Pakistan Super League which is held every year in Pakistan.
-In this project we automating the formation of different categories of psl (Platinum, Diamond, Gold, Silver, Emerging).
+In this project we are automating the formation of different categories of psl (Platinum, Diamond, Gold, Silver, Emerging).
 Then we recommends different players for owners in the drafting process.
 At the end of drafting, each owner of 6 different teams get 20 players team.
 Our system then give the best playing 11 to each owner.
 It can alse be used by PCB to form the above 5 different categories.